SiniNumminen/website/_pages/7-projects.md

 ASSIST was a European research and action project on energy poverty research and alleviation.
 I managed the project activities in Finland in practice e.g. by organising energy training events and producing reports.
 A highlight was a webinar in March 2020 where experts from academia, industry, civil society and state organisations shared views on energy poverty in Finland.
 Watch [recording](https://www.youtube.com/watch?feature=youtu.be&v=CKwhm4RWCxo){:target="_ blank"} (<i>Finnish</i>) or read the [webinar report](https://www.vaasaett.com/s/Energypoverty_webinar_Finland20200325_report.pdf){:target="_ blank"} (<i>English</i>).
 We also interviewed vulnerable Finnish household owners on their experiences ([see report](https://www.assist2gether.eu/news-190-survey_heating_costs_a_significant_financial_burden_for_many_homeowners_in_finland){:target="_ blank"}).
 ASSIST was probably the first EC funded project in Finland fully focusing on energy poverty.

 ASSIST  (Support network for household energy saving) functioned in 6 European countries between 2017 and 2020.
 Key project results include [Vulnerable consumers and fuel poverty report](https://www.vaasaett.com/s/vulnerable_consumers_and_fuel_poverty_report.pdf){:target="_ blank"} which is an overview of the profile of energy vulnerable people in Europe.
-See also [videos on project outcome](https://www.assist2gether.eu/news-206-the_assist_experience_country_by_country){:target="_ blank"} on project website.
+See also [project country coordinators commenting project outcome](https://www.assist2gether.eu/news-206-the_assist_experience_country_by_country){:target="_ blank"} on project website.
 Finnish partner in the project was [VaasaETT](http://www.vaasaett.com){:target="_ blank"}.

 ## Doctoral research project: The importance of frugal energy innovations in global energy transitions 2015–2019